Related to bullying are themes like coming of age, loneliness, isolation, and fear.

 Many parents have found that approaching the subject of bullying indirectly, through sharing a story, is an easier way to open up this sensitive subject with their children.

-I hope that reading The Tree Hugger can help parents support children who are being targeted by bullies.
+I hope that reading The Tree Hugger as well as the other stories included in this collection will help parents support children who are being targeted by bullies.